vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 ### Readability

 Readability of your code is important!
-Or as Python says, _Readability counts._  You only write it once, but you (and others) will probably read it many times.
+Or as Python says, _readability counts._  You only write it once, but you (and others) will probably read it many times.
 Spend the extra few seconds or minutes thinking about the poor clueless person trying to read the code next year...it's very likely to be you.
 There's a balance and a tension between abstraction (Don't Repeat Yourself) and readability.

 * KISS (Keep it Simple, Stupid!)
 * READABILITY: don't be "clever," be clear
 * Good names are critical!
 * ALWAYS USE A HEADER
 * If at all possible, emit something useful for `-h`, `--help` and incorrect arguments!
-    * Prefer using a "here" document (with leading TABs) to a bunch of echo lines
+    * Prefer using a "here" document (with leading TABs) to a bunch of echo lines because there's less friction when you need to update and probably re-wrap it later
-* Use `source` (instead of `.`) to include config files, which should end in `.cfg` (or `.conf` or whatever your standard is)
+* Use `source` (instead of `.` which is easy to miss seeing and harder to search for) to include config files, which should end in `.cfg` (or `.conf` or whatever your standard is)
 * If at all possible use [ISO-8601](https://en.wikipedia.org/wiki/ISO-8601) dates for everything
 * If at all possible keep lists of things (e.g., ip addresses, hostnames, packages to install, whatever) in alphabetical order; this prevents duplication and makes it easier to add or remove items
     * This applies to `case` statements, contents of variables or arrays/lists, and wherever it makes sense